UEFA Conference League: Number of participating clubs of the Conference League

 The following is a list of clubs that have played in or qualified for the Conference League league phase (group stage prior to the 2024–25 season).
 Season in bold represents teams that qualified for the knockout phase that season.
+In the first three seasons, the eight group winners as well as the eight play-off winners are considered to be qualified.
+Starting from the 2024–25 season with the introduction of a league phase, the top eight as well as the eight play-off winners are considered to be qualified.